7 Steps to Save Up for a Car

 Your dream car is out there, waiting for you.
 It’s a noisy marketplace, so planning and focus is a must when car shopping.
 Whether buying a van to haul the kids or a two-seat convertible for cross-country road trips, our checklist can help you save for your dream car.

-1. Know what you want.
 Maybe you need 4-wheel drive and a tow package to haul a boat.
 Or you want seat warmers and navigation.
-Use the list below to help you find exactly what you want in your dream car.
+Use the list below to help determine what you want in your dream car.
 From there, you can start saving up.

 - Body style